sadatdaniel/TinyEpub/README.md

 ## Note

 Please make sure to read the code before using.
 I am not responsible for any damage.
+Do not run an unknown program without reading the code first.
+Enjoy!